GaiaUnlimited: The old stellar disc of the Milky Way as traced by the Red Clump: Method

-As an example let's first consider such a cylindrical grid where for every voxel we compute the heliocentric distance at its center.
+As an example let's first consider such a cylindrical grid where for every voxel we compute the heliocentric distance at its centre.
 Then we assume a single absolute magnitude \absg{}$=0.44$ for our RC stars, so that for a given magnitude limit (say $G=16$), we can estimate the $d_{\rm max}$.
-In \autoref{fig:sf_illus_nodust} we consider the case without extinction, so $d_{\rm max}$ is a constant (12.94 kpc), and at \zgal=0 kpc, i.e., right in the midplane. \autoref{fig:sf_illus_nodust}(a-c) show the $\phi$ vs. \rgal{} projection of the voxels, mapped by different quantities. \autoref{fig:sf_illus_nodust}(c) shows the projection mapped onto heliocentric distance, only for those voxels that satisfy $d_{i}< d_{\rm max}$ (using the center of the voxel).
-So it follows that in \autoref{fig:sf_illus_nodust}(b), all voxels outside of this condition have \fseli{} set equal to 0, that is, no RC stars in this volumn element will be in our magnitude limited sample, while those inside have \fseli{} set equal to 1, i.e., the selection function resulting from the magnitude limit is binary, as expected.
+In Fig. \ref{fig:sf_illus_nodust} we consider the case without extinction, so $d_{\rm max}$ is a constant (12.94 kpc), and at \zgal=0 kpc, i.e. right in the midplane.
+Figure \ref{fig:sf_illus_nodust}(a-c) show the $\phi$ versus \rgal{} projection of the voxels, mapped by different quantities.
+Figure \ref{fig:sf_illus_nodust}(c) shows the projection mapped onto heliocentric distance, only for those voxels that satisfy $d_{i}< d_{\rm max}$ (using the centre of the voxel).
+So it follows that in Fig. \ref{fig:sf_illus_nodust}(b), all voxels outside of this condition have \fseli{} set equal to 0; that is, no RC stars in this volume element will be in our magnitude limited sample.
+In contrast, those inside have \fseli{} set equal to 1; that is, the selection function resulting from the magnitude limit is binary, as expected.

-To check if this approximation is valid, we sub-bin our 3D cylindrical grid by a factor of 5 in each dimension (125 subvoxels) and then in each voxel we can count the number of sub-voxels that satisfy the $d_{\rm max}$ condition, to now obtain a fractional selection function ($N_{d < \rm dmax}/125$ instead of a binary 0 or 1 ). \autoref{fig:sf_illus_nodust}(a) shows the $\phi$ vs. \rgal{} mapped in the midplane by this corrected selection, which we can now compare it to the previous simple binary selection in \autoref{fig:sf_illus_nodust}(b).
-We can see that while for most voxels the correct selection function is identical to that in \autoref{fig:sf_illus_nodust}(b) (= 0 or 1), there is a set of voxels along the edge (where $d = d_{\rm max}$) where some fraction of the voxel is still observable.
+To check if this approximation is valid, we sub-bin our 3D cylindrical grid by a factor of 5 in each dimension (125 subvoxels) and then in each voxel we can count the number of sub-voxels that satisfy the $d_{\rm max}$ condition, to now obtain a fractional selection function ($N_{d < \rm dmax}/125$ instead of a binary 0 or 1 ).
+Figure \ref{fig:sf_illus_nodust}(a) shows the $\phi$ versus \rgal{} mapped in the midplane by this corrected selection, which we can now compare it to the previous simple binary selection in Fig. \ref{fig:sf_illus_nodust}(b).
+We can see that while for most voxels the correct selection function is identical to that in Fig. \ref{fig:sf_illus_nodust}(b) (= 0 or 1), there is a set of voxels along the edge (where $d = d_{\rm max}$) where some fraction of the voxel is still observable.
 Thus the sub-binning approach allows us to account for estimating the effective volume of a voxel and correctly include this region in our model.